jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 Note: This step is not technically necessary, but it is good practice to track changes in version control system in case you need to rollback to an earlier version or want to collaborate with others.
 For example, you can compare your work throughout this tutorial with the commits in a reference version of `jupyterlab_xkcd` on GitHub at https://github.com/parente/jupyterlab_xkcd.

-## Add command to show the xckd panel
+## Add a command to show the xckd panel

 The *command palette* is the primary view of all commands available to you in JupyterLab.
 For your first addition,yYou're going to add a *Random xkcd* command to the palette and get it to show an *xkcd* tab panel when invoked.